fpgaminer/joyquality/README.md

 If you have a dataset of images you can also use the scores to just directly rank them all from best to worst.
 Just sort by their scores.
 The best image will have the highest score; the worst the lowest.

-Many text-to-image diffusion training processes want images graded into things like "worst quality", "low quality", "average quality", "high quality", "best quality", etc.  You can use the score to do this as well!
-To do that you just have to break up the range of scores in your dataset into distinct buckets from best to worst.
-So, first score all your images.
+Many text-to-image diffusion training processes want images graded into discrete levels like "worst quality", "low quality", "average quality", "high quality", "best quality", etc.  You can use the score to do this as well!
+You just have to break up the range of scores in your dataset into distinct buckets from best to worst.
+First score all your images.
 Then use one of two approaches to convert the scores into discrete "ranks."

 #### Ranking Method A